“Daydreamers, please wake up / We can’t sleep no more”

 Witnessing Monáe perform for them as she vacillates between the robotic stares and poses of Cindi Mayweather and her own unhinged movements is a hypnotizing spectacle.
 Behind a haze of dry ice, Monáe cavorts left to right in jerk-like motions.
 Her pompadour shakes loose while she twists in place.
 She smashes a mic stand into the floor.
 She stands sphinx-like, her eyes frozen like a deer in headlights.
 The feelings shift constantly for Monáe as she sings and dances, “I’m never on one feeling too long,” she muses.
 “I don’t choreograph anything I do.
 Nothing’s planned except to just be as free as possible.
 My goal is to make each person feel differently than what they felt before.
 If they come in feeling one way, I want them to leave feeling better, so that’s my goal.
 Whenever I’m dancing or singing, it’s just to make them feel moved.”

-Janelle Monáe with our very own Christian Wikane
+Janelle Monáe with Christian Wikane

 One of the most soul-stirring moments of Monáe’s show is her rendition of Charlie Chaplin’s “Smile”.
 She first heard Stevie Wonder’s version on his With a Song in My Heart (1963) album, recorded when he was only 13 years old.
 The song shook Monáee to her core.
 “When I heard him, literally, I cried”, she remembers.
 “It was the purity in his voice.
 I just felt what it was that he was saying.
 I think the thing about being an artist is—I don’t want to say this arrogantly—having good taste or showing the audience what you think is cool.
 I felt the song was super-cool and I knew that if it made me feel that way, I wanted others to feel the same way.”